 We've all been there—finding ourselves exhibiting terrible posture as we're hunched over a laptop or doing computer work in bed.
 For a high school grad who's going to be tied to their laptop for quite some time, a portable and adjustable laptop table may do the trick.
 This model from SAIJ adjusts to four different angles from 0 to 36 degrees, and the table legs adjust to five different heights, allowing your grad to comfortably work on their bed—or even lying on their back.

 It also includes a small pull-out compartment for housing lightning cables, pens and pencils.
-For the style-conscious, we also recommend this wood surface model from Wayfair, notable for its ability to angle a portion of the table while keeping the other part of it flat—an ideal spot for beverages and smartphones.
+For the style-conscious, we also recommend this wood surface model, notable for its ability to angle a portion of the table while keeping the other part of it flat—an ideal spot for beverages and smartphones.

 10. Jumbo Dry-Erase Whiteboard Calendar

 Your college-bound grad or young business owner is going to have a busy schedule, so consider gifting them a jumbo whiteboard calendar to help them stay on top of everything.
 While there are dozens and dozens on the market, we especially like this reusable dry-erase whiteboard calendar from JJPRO.
 It offers two sections for covering two months at a time, so your grad can always get a head-start on planning the next month without erasing the contents of the current month.

 We also think it's the perfect size; at 36 inches square, it's not too big, but plenty large enough that it'll be easy for your grad to see what they've written, even from a distance.
 The whiteboard calendar also comes with bonus items like six colorful dry-erase markers, a self-adhesive pen holder, thumbtacks and removable mounting tape.